yashrajnikam22/Expense-Tracker/README.md

-# This a Expense Tracker Project
+# This is a Expense Tracker Project